hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 ## Create more

 The idea of trusting myself is relevant to me because, as someone that's self-employed, I'm in complete control of how I spend my time.
 And I've been meaning to use that time to create more.
 To write often.
 To practice design.
 To sketch again.
-These are things I loved to do as a kid, but I foolishly gave them up, because I convinced myself that's what adults do.
+These are things I loved to do as a kid but I lost touch with over the years.

-I've been sitting on the sidelines because I'm afraid of the unknown.
-To break that, I'm setting a goal for the next week to play more.
+Meanwhile, I've sat on the sidelines and not tried to do things I genuinely enjoy because deep down I feel like they'd be a waste of time.
+I want to challenge myself to break that line of thinking, so I'm setting a challenge for the next week to play more.
 That's it.
 To use a digital or physical canvas as my playground for creative exploration and self-expression.

-Each day, I'm going to play by:
+Each day, I'll challenge to play by:
-- Publishing 1 essay (no matter how small)
+- Writing (and publishing 1 essay no matter how small)
-- Practicing design for at least 2hrs
+- Practicing design
-- Sketching for 30mins or more
+- Sketching
-- Doing any other playful creative thing I can think of
+- Any other playful creative thing I can think of

 These things might not make me any money (at least not right away).

-And I don't know what they'll lead to in the long run but...
+I don't know what doing these things will lead to in the long run.

+And I recognize that I might feel a natural pull to play more on some days vs. others.

+But either way...

 **I trust myself.**